Master of Science

-A Master of Science (Magister Scientiae; abbreviated MS, M.S., MSc, M.Sc., SM, S.M., ScM or Sc.M.) is a master's degree in the field of science awarded by universities in many countries or a person holding such a degree.
-In contrast to the Master of Arts degree, the Master of Science degree is typically granted for studies in sciences, engineering and medicine and is usually for programs that are more focused on scientific and mathematical subjects; however, different universities have different conventions and may also offer the degree for fields typically considered within the humanities and social sciences.
-While it ultimately depends upon the specific program, earning a Master of Science degree typically includes writing a thesis.
+A Master of Science (Magister Scientiae; abbreviated MS, MSc, SM, or ScM) is a master's degree.
+In contrast to the Master of Arts degree, the Master of Science degree is typically granted for studies in sciences, engineering and medicine and by programs that are more focused on scientific and mathematical subjects; however, different universities have different conventions and may also offer the degree for fields typically considered within the humanities and social sciences.
+Earning a Master of Science degree typically requires writing a thesis.

-The Master of Science degree was first introduced at the University of Michigan in 1858.
-One of the first recipients of the degree was De Volson Wood, who was conferred a Master of Science degree at the University of Michigan in 1859.
+In 1858, the University of Michigan became the first institution in the world to award the degree of Master of Science.